JonPSmith/AuthPermissions.AspNetCore/README.md

 - Implements a JWT refresh token feature to improve the security of using JWT Token in your application.
 - Provides features to create a multi-tenant database system, either using one-level tenant or multi-level tenant (hierarchical).

+**WARNING** If updating to Version 2 of this library, then you MUST read the [Migrate from AuthPermissions.AspNetCore 1.* to 2.0](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/UpdateToVersion2.md)

+The AuthP is an open-source library under the MIT licence (and remain as a open-source library for ever) and the NuGet package can be [found here](https://www.nuget.org/packages/AuthPermissions.AspNetCore/).

+The documentation can be found in the [GitHub wiki](https://github.com/JonPSmith/AuthPermissions.AspNetCore/wiki) and see [ReleaseNotes](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/ReleaseNotes.md) for details of changes.
+There is also a [roadmap discussion](https://github.com/JonPSmith/AuthPermissions.AspNetCore/discussions/2) containing the plans for this library.

 The AuthP library also:

 - Works with any ASP.NET Core authentication provider.
 Currently has built-in individual accounts and Azure Active Directory versions, but you can create your own.